Graduate Certificate in Executive and Professional Coaching

 - Individuals with a serious interest in coaching as a profession

-- HR professionals and internal coaches looking to expand their knowledge of organizational behavior and upgrade their skills
+- HR professionals and internal coaches looking to expand their knowledge and skills of organizational behavior

 - Practitioners desiring advanced professional development

 This program is an International Coach Federation Accredited Coach Training Program (ACTP).

 *Applications now being accepted for Fall 2014 semester

 - A bachelor's degree from an accredited university and five years of satisfactory work experience; for consideration of exceptions contact the program director